Skip to Main Content

 History of Department

-The roots of the Department of Laboratory Medicine at Yale can be traced back to John Peters (1), the head of what he called the “Chemical Division” of the Department of Internal Medicine, subsequently known as the Section of Metabolism, who co-authored with Donald Van Slyke the landmark 1931 textbook Quantitative Clinical Chemistry (2.3); and to Pauline Hald, research collaborator of Dr. Peters who subsequently served as Director of Clinical Chemistry at Yale-New Haven Hospital for many years.
-In 1947, Miss Hald reported the very first flame photometric measurements of sodium and potassium in serum (4).
-This study helped to lay the foundation for modern studies of metabolism and their application to clinical care.
+The roots of the Department of Laboratory Medicine at Yale can be traced back to John Peters (1), the head of what he called the “Chemical Division” of the Department of Internal Medicine, subsequently known as the Section of Metabolism, who co-authored with Donald Van Slyke the landmark 1931 textbook Quantitative Clinical Chemistry (2,3); and to Pauline Hald, research collaborator of Dr. Peters, who served as Director of Clinical Chemistry at Yale-New Haven Hospital (then called Grace-New Haven Hospital) for many years.
+In 1947, Hald reported the very first flame photometric measurements of sodium and potassium in serum (4, 5).
+This study helped to lay the foundation for modern studies of metabolism and the application of clinical laboratory derived information to patient care.

 The Laboratory Medicine program at Yale had its inception in 1958 as a section of Internal Medicine under the leadership of David Seligson.
 In 1965, Laboratory Medicine achieved autonomous section status and in 1971, became a full-fledged academic department.
 Dr. Seligson, who served as the first Chair, pioneered modern automation and computerized data processing in the clinical laboratory.
 In particular, he demonstrated the feasibility of discrete sample handling for automation that is now the basis of virtually all automated chemistry analyzers.
 In addition, Seligson and Zetner demonstrated the first clinical use of atomic absorption spectrophotometry.
 He was one of the founding members of the major Laboratory Medicine academic society, the Academy of Clinical Laboratory Physicians and Scientists.